 Also of interest is that Belpre has more people living here who work in computers and math than 95% of the places in the US.

 Telecommuters are a relatively large percentage of the workforce: 7.67% of people work from home.
 While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Belpre is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, the citizens of Belpre rank slightly lower than the national average.
 13.65% of adults 25 and older in Belpre have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The per capita income in Belpre in 2018 was $26,475, which is middle income relative to Ohio, and lower middle income relative to the rest of the US.
 This equates to an annual income of $105,900 for a family of four.
 However, Belpre contains both very wealthy and poor people as well.

 The people who call Belpre home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belpre residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Belpre include Irish, English, Dutch, and Scots-Irish.
+Important ancestries of people in Belpre include Irish, German, English, Scottish, and French.

 The most common language spoken in Belpre is English.
 Other important languages spoken here include Spanish and Tagalog.